elle-the-dev/git-gopher/README.md

 ![image](https://i.imgur.com/BO7rhuw.png)

-Custom commands can be added to menu by creating `~/.gud-options` with the options listed in it, one per line, with the command and description separated by `|`.
+Custom commands can be added to menu by creating `~/.gud-options` with the options listed in it, one per line, with the command, shortcut, and description separated by `|`.

 Note: Commands cannot contain 2 consecutive spaces (`git log`: good, `git  log`: bad).
-The options are formatted using `column` and the two spaces are how the command column is delimited.
+The options are formatted into `columns` and the two spaces are how the command column is delimited.

 ```
-git dosomething      | Description of my command
+git dosomething      | shortcut  | Description of my command
-git dosomethingelse  | Description of my other command
+git dosomethingelse  | shortcut2 | Description of my other command
 ```

 ### Individual commands